esdmr/badpdf/README.md

 ridge: 0:255 1:000 0:151             (3 bytes)
 ```

+Note: The implementation of “RLE Ridge” skips every other consecutive ridge.
+In v1, the script applies this compression twice to compensate.

 The final frame data goes to the `frames/out/frames.bin` file.
 If you run the
-preview server, you can see how it will look like at `bad.html`.
-It is a port of
+preview server, you can see how it will look like outside a PDF sandbox.
-`index.js` from Acrobat API into Web API.

 The python script over at `generate.py` is a modified version of
 [PDFtris][pdftris]’s generator.
 It defines the page width and height in a